thomaspinckney3/cs4501/README.md

 All work products that you submit for this class -- whether projects, quizes or anything else -- is assumed to be your own creation UNLESS you specifically call out that you are including someone else's work, either in spirit or verbatim.
-Violating this honor code by presenting work as your own when in fact it is not your own will result in severe disciplinary action potentially including referral to the University Honor Code comittee who may recommend expulsion.
+Violating this honor code will result in severe disciplinary action potentially including referral to the University Honor Code comittee who may recommend expulsion.

 If there is reason for you to submit other's work in your github repo then you must cite them as the author of the work.
 If their work has a copyright notice on it, make sure that copyright notice is perserved and contained in your work